j0m0k0/PyASPG/README.md

 - `import unittest.mock as mock` is used for mocking purposes.
 - With using `@mark.patch("requests.get")` we can set the return value of a costly function and just mimic the behavior that we really called that function.
 - Defining specific exceptions also can be useful.
 Like, customized exceptions for your situations so when you encounter them, you know what's going on.

+### Sphinx

+- Generates documentation from python docstrings.
+- You first create a folder called 'docs'
+- Then do `pip install sphinx` and it's theme called `sphinx-rtd-theme`
+- Then you go the docs folder and run the command `sphinx-quickstart`
+- Then get back and run this command: `sphinx-apidoc -o docs .` -